-Rated Item Rating Rating Guidelines Location/Remarks/Recommendations 1.
-Operations and Maintenance Manuals Μ А Levee Owner's Manual, O&M Manuals, and/or manufacturer's operating instructions are present.
-The sponsor update the project O&M Manual on 2016 to a site specific.
-The site specific O&M manual covers project specific items and requirements that are needed for М Sponsor manuals are lost or missing or out of date; however, sponsor will obtain manuals prior to next scheduled inspection. operation and maintenance, such as maintenance schedules, inspection schedules, emergency operating procedures and protocols, names and telephone numbers of key personnel, U Sponsor has not obtained lost or missing manuals identified during previous inspection. project plan and sections, etc. and an Emergency Action Plan.
-2. Emergency Supplies and Equipment Α A The sponsor maintains a stockpile of sandbags, shovels, and other flood fight supplies which will adequately supply all needs for the initial days of a flood fight.
+Rated Item Rating Rating Guidelines Location/Remarks/Recommendations 1 .
+Operations and Maintenance Manuals A A Levee Owner's Manual, O&M Manuals, and/or manufacturer's operating instructions are present.
+The sponsor has an 2017 update project specific O&M Manual.
+The site specific O&M manual covers project specific items and requirements that are needed for M Sponsor manuals are lost or missing or out of date; however, sponsor will obtain manuals prior to next scheduled inspection. operation and maintenance, such as maintenance schedules, inspection schedules, emergency operating procedures and protocols, names and telephone numbers U Sponsor has not obtained lost or missing manuals identified during previous inspection. of key personnel, project plan and sections, etc. and an Emergency Action Plan.
+2 .
+Emergency Supplies and Equipment and will adequate The sponsor maintains a stockpile of sandbags, shovels, and other flood fight supplies which will adequately supply all needs for the initial days of a flood fight.
 Sponsor determines required quantity of supplies after consulting with inspector.
 Another Corps inspection team visited the County earlier in August 2020 for work on other inspections.
-The team verified the availability of several types of emergency (A or M only) М The sponsor does not maintain an adequate supply of flood fighting materials as part of their preparedness activities. supplies located at the sponsor's maintenance facility at 95 Turner Ct., Hayward, CA 94545.
+The team verified the availability of several types of emergency (A or M only) M The sponsor does not maintain an adequate supply of flood fighting materials as part of their preparedness activities. supplies located at the sponsor's maintenance facility at 951 Turner Ct., Hayward, CA 94545.
 These supplies include sandbags, hand/power tools, stockpile borrow material, wheel loaders, and several dump trucks.
-3. Flood Preparedness and Training (A or M only) Μ A Sponsor has a written system-specific flood response plan and a solid understanding of how to operate, maintain, and staff the FDR system during a flood.
-Sponsor maintains a list of emergency contact information for appropriate personnel and other emergency response agencies.
-The Local Sponsor regularly provides flood fighting training to the Public Works staff on their roles and responsibilities during a flood emergency.
-The local sponsor has a county-wide and project specific emergency action М The sponsor maintains a good working knowledge of flood response activities, but documentation of system-specific emergency procedures and emergency contact personnel is insufficient or out of date. plan for the project in conjunction with the O&M Manual.
+3 .
+Flood Preparedness and Training (A or M only) A A Sponsor has a written system-specific flood response plan and a solid understanding of how to operate, maintain, and staff the FDR system during a flood.
+Sponsor maintains a list of emergency contact in formation for appropriate personnel and other emergency response agencies. to the Public Works staff on their roles and responsibilities during a flood emergency.
+The local sponsor has a county- wide emergency action plan and site specific emergency M The sponsor maintains a good working knowledge of flood response activities, but documentation of system-specific emergency procedures and emergency contact personnel is insufficient or out of date. action plan for the project in conjunction with the O&M Manual.